The Correspondence of

 Mary Hays

-The letters that passed between Fenwick and Hays between 1798 and 1828 and Eliza Ann Fenwick to her mother after her departure to Barbados in 1811, along with other materials, including letters by Fenwick to her friends, the Moffats in New York City, and others can be found in the Fenwick Family Correspondence, 1798-1855, MS 211, New York Historical Society, New York City.
+The letters that passed between Fenwick and Hays between 1798 and 1828 and Eliza Ann Fenwick to her mother after her departure to Barbados in 1811, along with other materials, including letters by Fenwick to her friends, the Moffats in New York City, can be found in the Fenwick Family Correspondence, 1798-1855, MS 211, New York Historical Society, New York City.
 Unfortunately, Mary Hays's letters to Fenwick are no longer extant.
 Fenwick's letters formed the basis of A. F. Wedd's The Fate of the Fenwicks in 1927, and were eventually sent to surviving members of Fenwick's family in America after Wedd's publication.
 It is unfortunate that Fenwick's surviving granddaughters did not manage to preserve Hays's letters to Fenwick, which the latter in one letter makes much ado about having kept all of them in her drawer.
 Those letters may yet surface, but their loss is immeasurable in regard to recreating a complete picture of the life of Mary Hays.
 Unfortunately, Wedd's book inflicted its own damage upon our knowledge of Hays's life and her family.
 Wedd's transcriptions were poorly done and were published with significant excisions in nearly every letter, primarily removing all references to Hays's family and friends in London, thus denying students of Hays invaluable biographical material, despite the fact that Wedd was Hays's great-great niece.
 All excisions have been included in this edition and highlighted for the reader.
 Edith Morley, in her 3-volume edition of Henry Crabb Robinson on Books and their Writers (1938), committed a similar act of excision by omitting nearly 200 passages relating to Hays and her family members, omissions that, as in the case of Fenwick, would most likely have never been allowed for the correspondence of a significant male writer.
 In each instance, these 20th century editors essentially “whited out” Mary Hays from two important historical sources essential to her biographical record, leaving a void finally restored in this online edition of their letters.

 All of the material omitted by Wedd and Morley provides extensive insights into the lives of two single women (Fenwick lived apart from her husband for most of the period of her friendship with Hays) and their continual battles to gain an independent living while maintaining a literary life.
 Though they found the obstacles to intellectual and emotional fulfillment nearly impossible overcome in professional and private lives, they found immense purpose and pleasure in maintaining close relationships with members of their immediate and, in the case of Hays, their extended families, choosing to forego social and professional opportunities that might have been more satisfying in order to fulfill those familial obligations.
 The degree of persistence, endurance, and sheer will power demonstrated in the letters of Hays and Fenwick is a testament to their allegiance to Hays’s declaration to Godwin in 1795 about the “idea of being free,” and in so doing provides students and scholars of Hays, Fenwick, and women writers of the late eighteenth and early nineteenth century with ample material for reconstructing women’s intellectual, social, literary, religious, and familial history.